-- Variable demand of the hotel industry is a key challenge as it makes it difficult to have a uniformity in the SCM processes.
+- Variable demand in the hotel industry is a key challenge as it makes it difficult to have uniformity in the SCM processes.
 Cancellations and external factors add to the trouble.

 - Product lifecycle traceability is a key challenge leading to additional wastage.

-- New competition and emerging markets can disrupt existing supply chain leading to new players.
+- New competition and emerging markets can disrupt existing supply chains leading to new players.

 - Automation is a boon and a challenge as well as it is adding new players in the supply chain while dislodging a lot of others leading to a continuously evolving ecosystem of logistics and supply chain.

 - Due to a lot of products leading to numerous suppliers, supplier performance can be a key challenge leading to unnecessary disruptions in supply chain management.

 - Transportation and other logistics constraints can always pose a challenge to the hotel industry.

 - Creation of new demands from customers due to innovation and changing service patterns.